 Self Service Capabilities for Product Requisitions and Order Creation

 With NLG, employees, customers or suppliers can use voice commands to place, modify, cancel or check the status of an order.
 This is especially useful for the casual user who simply wants to complete a task in the quickest method possible.

 JAGGAER—On the Cutting Edge of NLG

 JAGGAER is making waves within the procurement community with their NLG applications.
-Here are some features customers will be able to take advantage of in the coming year:
+Here are some features customers are beginning to take advantage of:

-JAGGAER’s Virtual Assistant allows users to use natural language voice commands to quickly and easily find answers to questions or get technical product support.
-Virtual Assistant is a powerful tool aimed to streamline many standard procurement processes or simplify operations.
+JAGGAER’s Smart Assistant allows users to use natural language voice commands to quickly and easily find answers to questions or get technical product support.
+The Smart Assistant is a powerful tool aimed to streamline many standard procurement processes or simplify operations.